Top of the page

 Doctors use a specific list of symptoms to diagnose ME/CFS.
 Sometimes they may have you track your symptoms, activity, and rest in a diary.
 Since symptoms of ME/CFS can be similar to other conditions, doctors may do additional tests to confirm a diagnosis of ME/CFS.
 Or they may use a variety of tests to rule out other conditions.

 Based on your symptoms, the doctor may do tests to look for other causes of your symptoms, including signs of a chronic infection, autoimmune disease, or low levels of hormones.
-These tests might include:
+These tests might include other tests, such as blood or urine tests and may be done to rule out other conditions.
+And based on your symptoms, the doctor may do additional tests to look for signs of a chronic infection, autoimmune disease, or low levels of hormones.

-Since there is not yet a cure for ME/CFS, the keys to living with ME/CFS are learning how to pace your activities and treating your symptoms.
+There isn't a cure yet for ME/CFS.
+So the keys to living with ME/CFS are learning how to pace your activities and treating your symptoms.
+Find a primary doctor who understands ME/CFS, knows how to treat it, and helps you feel supported.

 Start by listing your worst symptoms—the ones that make it hardest to get through the day.
 With your doctor, focus first on treating those symptoms.
 Decide whether a specialist might be helpful for any of them.